How to Select a CNA Program near Sellers South Carolina

-The Duties of a CNA
+The Job of a Certified Nursing Assistant

-- Providing basic services to patients
+- Furnishing basic care to patients

-- Taking patient’s vital signs
+- Checking patient’s vital signs

 - Keeping a record of patient’s health status